cmgrey83/umb-customforms/UmbracoCustomForms/ReadMe.txt

 NOTE: There is are example forms in the code (ContactForm and OtherForm) - however the DB setup is commented out to prevent the database tables being created in your project.
 If you want to view the working examples, uncomment the setup code in the CustomFormsSetup.cs file.
-OTherwise, you will probably want to remove the examples / replace with your own implementations.
+Otherwise, you will probably want to remove the examples / replace with your own implementations.

 Quick setup checklist: